ucsc2025-cse183/project-8/README.md

 ## How To Use

-Please refer to the app documentation, `docu_versionX.pdf`, for start-up and usage instructions.
+Please refer to the app documentation, `Recipe_Manager.pdf`, for start-up and usage instructions.